 There are many parts of the constituency that I would celebrate today if I had more time, but what makes Runnymede and Weybridge great are the people and our warm and vibrant communities—from the famous, such as the Wentworth estate, where the PGA tour takes place, to the not-so-famous, such as the Englefield Green Social Hall, where the Christmas performance of the “Beauty and the Beast” pantomime was the highlight of my election campaign.
 The consequence of having such vibrant communities and flourishing Christmas fairs is that I have now developed a tombola addiction, but I do have several sets of bath salts and some odd fruit cordials and drinks at the back of my cupboard that I have won, which Members are welcome to take home to their families.

-We are all here on borrowed time, at the grace of our constituents, so let me tell you a little of my mission here.
+We are all here on borrowed time, by the grace of our constituents, so let me tell you a little of my mission here.
 It is equality of opportunity.
 It is that everyone, no matter who they are or where they come from, has great opportunities in life—the opportunity to learn, to have a meaningful and worthwhile job, to set up a business and to grow old in peace and security.
 I would not be here today without the great opportunities that I had in my life, such as going to a state grammar school in the west midlands.
 But words like “equality” and “opportunity” are often bandied around without context or meaning.

 As a mental health doctor, I have worked in many different hospitals and seen people from all walks of life.
 I know what a lack of opportunity looks like.
 Sadly, I have seen people without hope—people who cannot aspire and achieve, hamstrung in life by bad schools, no jobs, shabby housing, poor mental health or addiction.
 When, working as a doctor, I have supported people get back into work or get a decent place to live, it has often been better than any medicine I could prescribe.
 It must be that the successes of those who dare to dream are only bounded by their industry and talents.